 5 Protects your spine

 Spinal disks—the shock absorbers between the vertebrae that can herniate and compress nerves—crave movement.
 That’s the only way they get their nutrients.
-Practice a well-balanced asana routine – think about including backbends, forward bends, and twists, to help keep your disks plump and supple.
+In our yoga classes we practice a well-balanced exercise routine – including backbends, forward bends, and twists, to help keep your disks plump and supple.

 6 Improves bone health

 It’s well documented that weight-bearing exercise strengthens bones and helps ward off osteoporosis.
 Many postures in yoga require that you lift your own weight.
-And some, like Downward- and Upward-Facing Dog, help strengthen the arm bones, which are particularly vulnerable to osteoporotic fractures.
+And some, like Downward Facing Dog, help strengthen the arm bones, which are particularly vulnerable to osteoporotic fractures.

 7 Lowers blood pressure

 If you’ve got high blood pressure, you might benefit from yoga.
 Two studies of people with hypertension, published in the British medical journal The Lancet, compared the effects of Shavasana (Corpse Pose)with simply lying on a couch.
-After three months, Savasana was associated with a 26-point drop in systolic blood pressure (the top number) and a 15-point drop in diastolic blood pressure (the bottom number—and the higher the initial blood pressure, the bigger the drop.
-So don’t forget to take 5 minutes at the end of your home practice to lie in Shavasana and practice the 3 part breath.
+After three months, Savasana was associated with a 26-point drop in systolic blood pressure (the top number) and a 15-point drop in diastolic blood pressure (the bottom number)—and the higher the initial blood pressure, the bigger the drop.
+We always round off our yoga class with at least 10 minutes in Shavasana with a soothing, guided relaxation.

 8 Regulates your adrenal glands